What is Section 80EE?

 In order to apply for a home loan, it is important for you to determine your eligibility which in turn depends on your repayment capacity which in turn is based on factors such as total monthly disposable/surplus income, monthly expenses, spouse’s income, assets and liabilities, stability of income etc. Also before a bank or a financial institution sanctions your loan, it has to make sure that you will be able to repay the same on time and thus higher the monthly disposable income, the higher the loan amount you are eligible to get because talking from a bank’s perspective, approx 50% of your monthly disposable or surplus income is available for the repayment.
 Also the tenure and the interest rate also play a vital role in getting a home loan and in order to get a home loan, it is important to have the required documents ready.

-Eligibility criteria to claim deduction under Section 80EE
+Eligibility criteria to claim deductions under Section 80EE

 In order to claim deductions under Section 80EE, you must satisfy the below mentioned conditions: